psyanite/crust/README.md

 * Edit my profile ^_^

 Backlog
 ================================================================
-* Implement CoffeeCat on toaster
-* Implement Cooper on toaster
+* Fix "Let us know" button color
 * Add loading dialog on delete post
 * Add page refresh on my profile
 * Add on tap of cuisine to open search page

 * Add link previews to dynamic links
 * Send email of results

-* Fix location_search uses union all but has duplicates
+* Fix up .idea in .gitignore for other projects
+* Fix store name is center aligned when no text in post

 Done
 ================================================================
+* Migrate from burntbutter-fix to burntbutter
+* Update any photo urls in the database to use burntoast url instead
+* Fix location_search uses union all but has duplicates
+* Implement CoffeeCat on toaster
+* Implement Cooper on toaster
 * Send notification to Slack
 * Test setAdminPassword new endpoint
 * Update flutter_launcher_icons to latest version on crust and butter